-In January 2017, a stockholder action was filed in the U.S. District Court for the Northern District of California against the Fund and certain of its former officers, In re Yahool Inc. Securities Litigation, Case No. 5:17-cv-00373-LHK ("federal securities class action").
+In January 2017, a stockholder action was filed in the U.S. District Court for the Northern District of California against the Fund and certain of its former officers, In re Yahoo!
+Inc. Securities Litigation, Case No. 5:17-cv-00373-LHK ("federal securities class action").
 In March 2017, a similar stockholder action captioned Talukder v.
-Yahool Inc., et al., was filed in the U.S. District Court for the Northern District of California.
+Yahoo!
+Inc., et al., was filed in the U.S. District Court for the Northern District of California.
 In April 2017, the Court consolidated the two cases.
 In June, the plaintiffs filed a first amended complaint purporting to represent a class of investors who purchased or otherwise acquired the Fund's stock between April 30, 2013 and December 14, 2016.
 The complaint asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder.
 The complaint alleges that the Fund's public disclosures about its business, operations, and compliance policies were materially misleading in light of the Security Incidents discussed under "Security Incidents Contingencies" above.
 The complaint seeks class certification, damages, interest, and an award of attorneys' fees and costs.
 In July, the Fund and the former Yahoo officers named as defendants moved to dismiss plaintiffs' first amended complaint.
 In November 2017, the Court granted plaintiffs leave to file a second amended complaint and denied without prejudice as moot, the Fund's motion to dismiss.
 On January 23, 2018, the defendant and two of the three named plaintiffs filed a notice with the Court that they have entered into an agreement in principle to resolve the federal securities class action.
 The third named plaintiff has not agreed to the settlement at this time.
-The agreement in principle is subject to the negotiation and execution of final settlement, and the possibility of loss or adverse effect on the Fund's financial condition could therefore change in the near term.
-Based upon the agreement, Altaba recorded a \$43 million liability included within oth
+The agreement in principle is subject to the negotiation and execution of final settlement documentation, notice to the class, and court approval.
+Given its preliminary nature, it remains possible that the agreement in principle may not result in a final settlement, and the possibility of loss or adverse effect on the Fund's financial condition could therefore change in the near term.
+Based upon the agreement, Altaba recorded a \$43 million liability included within other liabilities on the consolidated statement of assets and liabilities.